 However.
 I recognise that her voice is sometimes soo persuasive, and soo logical that it’s hard to resist her very clever words.
 And that is usually when sugar is involved.
 Or should I say was.
-I am a reformed sugar-holic now, luckily.
-So I am much more able to hear her voice and have a little giggle at the fact that, after all these years she’s still in my head!
+I am a sugar-holic that can resist the Sweet White Stuff now, luckily.
+I’m more able to recognise her voice and have a little giggle at the fact that, after all these years she’s still in my head!
 Oh yes, she has never left me!
 And I’m wise enough now to know she never will.
 She takes me by surprise at odd times -in the supermarket, or when I’m eating out and I see the dessert case.
-At these moments she will still take a moment of my time before I gently reign her in and sit back on my own shoulder, all the better to get a good view of who she is….my little CRAVE devil.
-(Yep, that’s what I call her!)
+At these moments she will still take a moment of my time before I gently rein her in and sit back on my own shoulder, all the better to get a good view of who she is….my little Justifier.
+(That’s the perfect name for her!)

-So what has your CRAVE devil got to say to you?
+So what has your Justifier got to say to you?

 Does she say just the right thing, at just the right moment?
 (Or you might say wrong moment if she’s hijacking your intentions).
-I know from years of talking to clients that there are certain situations, and certain little conversations with that little devil that will get you caving in faster than a hungry kid in a sweet shop!
+I know from years of talking to clients that there are certain situations, and certain little conversations with her, that will get you caving in faster than a hungry kid in a sweet shop!

 Here are 10 of the most common conversations, and what you can do about them.

 Situation 1 – Eating out with old friends:

 Your Justifier will say “We always have a pudding, my friends will be really disappointed if I don’t share one with them” NOT true- your friends won’t be that bothered…trust me!
 They don’t need to hear about your latest diet.
 Just say you’re full!